tamanghawana09/Custom_Plugins_Taxonomy/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.22.3 - 2024-06-26 =

+* Fix: PHP error appears on the front when using gradient background with the Optimized Control Loading feature activated ([#27733](https://github.com/elementor/elementor/issues/27733))

 = 3.22.2 - 2024-06-24 =